IBT-learning/full-stack-software-engineering-2024/2-javascript/js-assignment-4.md

 ## Challenge #2

 -   Write a loop that will execute exactly 10 times.
-You can do this with either a while loop or a "classic" for loop.
+You can do this with either a while loop or a "classic" for loop
 -   For each loop, console log whether the number is divisible by 3.
 (You can do this with modulo)
     -   you will need a conditional inside your loop for this!
     -   you can log "true" and "false", or if you prefer, "yes" and "no"